Pycomet-zz/escrow-service-bot/README.md

 In the world we live in now, business is mostly done on the internet and customers are more unwilling to buy products from sellers they do not trust or have no personal reference to.
 Knowing they could be mislead or scammed of their money with no trace for refunds.

-This is a growing problem and my [Broker Service Bot](https://github.com/Pycomet/broker-service-bot) is aimed at eradicating the problem, thereby giving large trade group owners and sellers more business.
+This is a growing problem and my [Escrow Service Bot](https://github.com/Pycomet/escrow-service-bot) is aimed at eradicating the problem, thereby giving large trade group owners and sellers more business.
 And, also giving buyers the confidence to purchase goods without risk involved.

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The Broker Service Bot offers an automated service acting as an escrow platform, able to facilitate a completely save trade environment on which both the seller and buyer can thrive and do business happily.
+The Escrow Service Bot offers an automated service acting as an escrow platform, able to facilitate a completely save trade environment on which both the seller and buyer can thrive and do business happily.

 All payments are being made directly to the respective parties, either through Bitcoin, Ethereum, Litecoin, Ripplecoin or Bitcoin Cash cryptocurrency which ofcourse is predefined by the seller's choice of local currency from the following: